alterNERDtive/VoiceAttack-profiles/README.md

   IRC server.
 * [SealAttack](docs/SealAttack.md): profile for interactions with the Hull Seals’ IRC server. (**VERY early alpha stage.**)
+* [StreamAttack](docs/StreamAttack.md): profile for writing various things to files that can then be read by streaming software like OBS.

 ## Requirements ##